(1) The definition of a "foreign company"

 (1) Reports and notification under the Foreign Exchange and Foreign Trade Control Law

-When setting up your company's base in Japan, if your business is in industries related to national security, public order, public safety, etc., you need to submit a prior notification to the BOJ.
-For other types of business, you need to submit a report to the BOJ by the 15th of the month following the establishment as a general rule.
+When setting up your company’s base in Japan, if your business is in industries related to national security, public order, public safety, etc., you need to submit a prior notification to the BOJ.
+For other types of business, you need to submit a report to the BOJ within 45 days from the date of establishment as a general rule.

 (2) Tax notices